1. The basic principle

 With the symbol you can add an Annotation to the selected item.
 Here you can also retrospectively post downtimes (more on this in the next section).

-Under the availability of BI-Aggregates, with the magic wand symbol you can time travel to the state of the aggregate for the time slice in question.
+Under the availability of BI aggregations, with the magic wand symbol you can time travel to the state of the aggregate for the time slice in question.
 More on this below.

-With the button in the main menu you can view the timelines of all selected objects in a long, single page.
+Using the Availability > Timeline menu item in the main view, you can view the timelines of all selected objects in a long, single page.

 2.3.
 Annotations and subsequent downtimes